A strictly decreasing invariant for resolution of singularities in dimension two: First measure for the complexity of the singularity

 Another reason to take the exceptional divisors into account is that we only want to blow up in centers having at most normal crossings (short n.c.) with the exceptional divisors.
 Also it might be important for applications to start not only with $ X $ but also with a n.c.~divisor on $ Z $.
 In \cite{CJS}, this is done via the notion of boundaries.

 In order to simplify the presentation we suppose in the following that $ X \subset Z $ is embedded in a regular scheme $ Z $.
-The invariants are stable under localization and completion at $x$, they may be defined with the only datum $ R/J $.
-It is well known for the Hilbert-Samuel function, the directrix; for the specific $\alpha,\beta,\gamma,\delta$, see Theorems \ref{Thm:alphabetainvariant_1_deltaonly} and \ref{Thm:alphabetainvariant_part2_nodelta} below.
+The invariants are stable under localization and completion at $x$, \rot{and} they may be defined with the only datum $ R/J $. \rot{This fact is well-known} for the Hilbert-Samuel function, the directrix; \rot{For} the specific $\alpha,\beta,\gamma,\delta$, see Theorems \ref{Thm:alphabetainvariant_1_deltaonly} and \ref{Thm:alphabetainvariant_part2_nodelta} below.

 \begin{Def}[\cite{CJS} Definition 3.3] A {\em boundary $ \cB $ on $ Z $} is a collection of regular divisors on $ Z $, $ \cB = \{ B_1, \ldots, B_d \} $, such that they have at most n.c.~singularities, i.e., each of them is regular and they are intersecting transversally. \end{Def}